ninosanta/biglab2-vsda/README.md

 * Password: `passwordMY`

 ### PS:
-To perform a `logout` click on the user's icon on the sidebar.
+* To perform a `logout` click on the user's icon on the sidebar.

+* To search a specific task through the "magnifier" icon, you have to click after typing the text.
+Warning: it's case sensitive.